InteractionDesignFoundation/handbook/design-products/README.md

 ![](../images/hero-design.svg)

-The IxDF Design Process is heavily informed by our design principles and enables us to deliver value to our Members.
-It includes Design and Delivery.
+The IxDF Design Process is heavily informed by our [design principles](/design-products/design-principles.md) and enables us to [deliver](/design-products/delivery-process.md) value to our Members..